gepukrendang/Interview02/README.md

 # CAD-IT-Interview02
-Node.js program to group sensors acquisition data by min, max, average, and median.
+Node.js program to group sensors acquisition data by min, max, average, and median to json-formatted output.

 <!-- GETTING STARTED -->